Skip to main content

 Data Analysis Techniques

 There are numerous techniques used in data analysis, each with its unique purpose and application.
-Here, we will discuss some of the most commonly used techniques, including exploratory analysis, regression analysis, Monte Carlo simulation, factor analysis, cohort analysis, cluster analysis, time series analysis, and sentiment analysis.
+Here, we will discuss some of the most commonly used techniques, including exploratory analysis, regression analysis, factor analysis, and others.

 Exploratory analysis